lightscapevr/website/markdown/getting-started-quest.md

 a rather lenghty process; there is nothing we can do about that.
 You will even have to register on the Oculus web site as a "developer"---even if you are not.
 It is just a poor choice of words in our opinion.
 Oculus knows about and recognizes such usages.
-(Oculus might be [simplify this in the future](https://twitter.com/c_pruett/status/1275476634246639616).)
+(Oculus is giving confusing messages about this: it announces a plan to [simplify this in the future](https://twitter.com/c_pruett/status/1275476634246639616), but from October 8, 2020 it piles on more requirements---either a credit card number or a mobile phone number.)

 ### Be sure you have the right cable